Methanation-catalysts

 Methanation catalysts

-Methanation is the reaction by which carbon oxides and hydrogen are converted to methane and water.
-The reaction is catalysed by nickel.
-In industry, there are two main uses for methanation, to purify synthesis gas (i.e. remove traces of carbon oxides) and to manufacture methane.
+Methanation is the reaction by which carbon oxides and hydrogen, catalysed by nickel, are converted into methane and water.
+In industry, there are two main uses for methanation: to purify synthesis gas (i.e. remove traces of carbon oxides) and to manufacture methane.

 Methanation for synthesis gas purification

-Methanation is the final stage in the purification of synthesis gas and most modern ammonia plants plus some older hydrogen plants use the simple and convenient methanation reaction to remove traces of carbon oxides from the process gas.
+Methanation is the final stage in the purification of synthesis gas.
+Most modern ammonia plants plus some older hydrogen plants use the simple and convenient methanation reaction to remove traces of carbon oxides from the process gas.

 Johnson Matthey manufactures a range of oxidic and pre-reduced KATALCOTM methanation catalysts for ammonia and hydrogen production.
 The high activity of the KATALCO series catalysts means that methanation can be performed at lower temperatures than is typical, improving the energy efficiency of the process.